 alt="Corgi Puppy!" />

-And if displayed, would look like this.
+When displayed, it would look like this.

 Corgi Puppy!

-That image is hosted on my web server1, and because of that, each time the image is displayed by an email program, or by someone reading this article, the retrieval of that image is logged.
+That image is hosted on my web server1, and because of that, each time the image is displayed by an email program or by someone reading this article, the retrieval of that image is logged.

 So far, though, we haven't identified anything about you specifically.
 That doesn't take much of a leap, though.